 Can you be too young or old to learn guitar?

 You are never to old to learn.
 At the other end of the scale I would recommend 7 or 8 years old is probably the lower limit.
 Although this very much depends on the child.
-A high degree of commitment or a youngster who is large for their age may be exceptions.
+A high degree of commitment or a youngster who is large for their age can be exceptions.
 There are some physical limitations i.e. holding the guitar or enough strength to push the strings against the fretboard.
-3/4 and 1/2 size guitars with light gauge strings can help here and some of my younger students are extremely dedicated and as easy to teach as another student.
+3/4 and 1/2 size guitars with light gauge strings can help here.

 Do you teach bass guitar?